Squaretalk Boosts Security With AI Voice Analytics, Brute-Force Defense & Enterprise Compliance

 Seamless compliance audit preparation across continents

-With the upcoming product launch of Squaretalk's and its Intelligent Conversational Analytics module, the platform will gain further capabilities through:
+With the upcoming product launch of Squaretalk's new contact center platform and its Intelligent Conversational Analytics module, the platform will gain further capabilities through:

 -